jja42/MacroTrace/README.md

 1. Submit macros via the **GitHub Issue Form** or the **Upload button** on the site.
 2. Provide a descriptive **name** and **description** for your macro.
 3. Submit the `.json` macro file.

 ---

+## Motivation

+I wanted to make something simple to use but with a lot of possibility.
+What better way than to let the community decide what a project can do?
+Macrotrace keeps things straightforward with a clean command line interface and maximizes performance with an optimized C codebase.
+No Installation.
+No tweaks.
+Open, record and playback.
+Easy to import new files and export them for others to use.

+---